harpreetbrar1/weatherApp/README.md

 #To start run node server.js

-#However, this app will not work locally because there is no API Key included for security reasons
+#However, this app will not work locally because it requires personal Google Maps API Key